qixingguaizhuang/class/readme.txt

-Git is a version control systemi.
+Git is a distributed version control systemi.
+Git is free softWare.